DA-abhi/Netflix_Sql_Project/README.md

 );
 ```
 ## Business Problems and Solutions
-### 1. Count the Number of Movies vs TV Shows
+### 1. Count the Number of Movies vs TV Shows.
 ```Sql
 SELECT types    AS Types,
        Count(*) AS Total_content
 FROM   netflix
 GROUP  BY types;
 ```
+**Objective:** Determine the distribution of content types on Netflix.

-### 2. Find the most common rating for movies and TV shows
+### 2. Find the most common rating for movies and TV shows.
 ```Sql
 SELECT types,
        rating